-2.1 Classification of Second order PDEs
+2.1 Types of Second Order PDEs

 For PDEs of order greater than one, there does not exists a general theory.
-We shall present in Section 2.2 an example of a PDE with smooth coefficients, which has in a neighbourhood of some point no solutions at all.
 Over the time there have been discovered different methods to solve several PDEs, in particular those PDEs which show up in physics.
 Afterwards these methods were extended to larger and larger classes of PDEs.
 It turned out that the successful methods of solving PDEs differ from each other substantially.
 As a result there does not exists one unified theory of PDEs, but there exist several islands of well understood families of PDEs inside the large set of all PDEs.
 It was Jacobi who formulated in his lectures on Dynamics in the years 1842-43 the following general recipe: